go-spatial/tegola-docs/content/documentation/configuration.md

 # maps are made up of layers
 [[maps]]
-name = "zoning"                             # used in the URL to reference this map (/maps/:map_name)
+name = "zoning"                             # used in the URL to reference this map (/maps/:map_name) tile_buffer = 0                             # number of pixels to extend a tile's clipping area

     [[maps.layers]]
     provider_layer = "test_postgis.landuse" # must match a data provider layer